JoaoGuilhermeLW/100-Days-of-Code/log.md

 `Today's Progress`: I coded the Advent of Code day 3 in Ruby.
 Tried to use the max numbers of OOP and Functional program concepts.

 `Thoughts`: I got stucked in the earlier, so was kind of difficult.

+### Day 36 July 30, 2021

+`Today's Progress`: I finished code the Advent of Code day 3 in Ruby and will start to read more about Rails.

+`Thoughts`: It took more time than i expected.